microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     az deployment group create --resource-group "rg-dapr-youruniqueid123" --template-file main.bicep --parameters ./main.parameters.json --query "properties.outputs" --output yaml
     ```

     *Creating the resources can take some time.
-You're encouraged to jump to the **Assignment 01** while the command executes.*
+You're encouraged to jump to the **challenge 01** while the command executes.*

     Upon completion, the command will output information about the newly-created Azure resources: